vimwitch/mopro/README.md

 // Here we're calling a macro exported by uniffi.
 This macro will
 // write some functions and bind them to the uniffi UDL file.
 These
-// functions will invoke the circuit_data function written below. app!();
+// functions will invoke the zkey_witness_map function written below. app!();

 // This function defines a mapping between zkey filename and witness